top of page

 “It’s the money in the account.”

 That’s when we pause.
+I explain:

 This function is written in the linear form: